-Evidence to determine the clinical benefits and harms of screening pregnant women for elevated blood lead levels versus not screening is extremely limited.
-No evidence directly evaluated the health benefits and harms of screening or the health outcomes or harms of interventions to treat elevated blood lead levels in pregnant women.
-Important gaps in the indirect chain of evidence include poor diagnostic accuracy of instruments to identify women at risk of elevated BLLs to guide targeted screening and limited evidence and no clear effects of interventions in pregnant women.
+Evidence to determine the clinical benefits and harms of screening pregnant women for elevated BLLs versus not screening is extremely limited.
+No evidence directly evaluated the health benefits and harms of screening or the health outcomes or harms of interventions to treat elevated BLLs in pregnant women.
+Important gaps in the indirect chain of evidence include the lack of an accurate questionnaire to identify women at risk of elevated BLLs and the lack of interventions shown to be effective for reducing BLLs or improving clinical outcomes in women with elevated BLLs.
+Table 2 summarizes the evidence reviewed for this update.

-The one observational study used a questionnaire designed to evaluate lead exposure in children and found poor diagnostic accuracy with likelihood ratios that are not informative.
-No studies of questionnaires for lead exposure during pregnancy have been published.
+One observational study of a questionnaire designed to evaluate lead exposure in children modified for use in pregnant women found poor diagnostic accuracy, with noninformative likelihood ratios.45 No studies of questionnaires specifically designed to assess lead exposure in pregnant women have been published.
 Accurate risk assessment instruments would facilitate improved targeted screening strategies.

-Effectiveness of nutritional interventions for pregnant women with elevated blood lead levels is limited.
-There were no studies of chelation or residential interventions in pregnant women.
-There were no available studies to address the remaining key questions or the contextual questions.
-At present, no studies address when to screen during pregnancy and how to treat women identified with elevated blood lead.
+Evidence on the effectiveness of nutritional interventions for pregnant women with elevated BLLs was limited to one fair-quality trial of calcium supplementation that showed a modest (~11%) reduction in BLLs versus placebo.26 There were no studies of chelation therapy or residential interventions in pregnant women.
+There were no available studies to address the remaining Key Questions or the Contextual Questions.
+At present, no studies address when to screen during pregnancy or effects of interventions for lowering elevated BLLs in pregnancy on clinical outcomes.